 Is it safe to travel to Green Bay and/or Wisconsin?

-Brown County has five confirmed cases as of March 27.
+Brown County has 2,937 confirmed cases and 42 deaths as of July 2.

 To track coronavirus in Wisconsin, click here.